-Virginia's precontact history typically is divided into three main periods, Paleoindian, Archaic, and Woodland, based on changes in material culture and settlement patterns.
+Indigenous peoples have been in Virginia since time immemorial.
+Archaeologists divide Virginia Indian precontact history into three main periods, Paleoindian, Archaic, and Woodland, based on changes in material culture and settlement patterns.
 While this sequence represents a cultural continuum, archaeologists have noted that periods of adaptational stability are punctuated by periods of rapid change that do not necessarily correlate with the traditional cultural periods (Custer 1984; Smith 1986).
 Recently, the possibility of a human presence in the region that pre-dates the Paleoindian period has moved from remote to probable; for this reason, a pre-Clovis discussion precedes the traditional tripartite division of Virginia's precontact history.
 The seventeenth- through twentieth-century historical overview follows the Virginia Department of Historic Resources (DHR) (2017) guidelines.
-The cultural context, as defined by the Secretary of the Interior's Standards and Guidelines for archaeology (United States Department of the Interior 1983) and DHR's 2017 Guidelines for Conducting Historic Resource Surveys in Virginia, provides the historic social and environmental information required for evaluation of any archaeological and architectural resources present within the project area.
+The cultural context, as defined by the Secretary of the Interior's Standards and Guidelines for archaeology (United States Department of the Interior 1983) and DHR's 2017 Guidelines for Conducting Historic Resource Survey in Virginia, provides the historic social and environmental information required for evaluation of any archaeological and architectural resources present within the project area.
 This chapter primarily includes county-wide data, although limited information on Thoroughfare is included to provide local context.
 Additional project area-specific information can be found in the results section (p.
-39) as well as in the project PIF (Peckler and Moss 2022).
+41) as well as in the project PIF (Peckler and Moss 2022).